input-output-hk/cardano-sl-style-guides/workflow.md

   level).
 That's because different versions of `cardano-sl` may be incompatible in some way and it may lead to different (inconsistent) behavior of `cardano-node` and `cardano-explorer`.
-* ProjectX may use whatver version of `cardano-sl` it needs to use.
+* ProjectX may use whatever version of `cardano-sl` it needs to use.
 However, it's encouraged to provide an easy way to see which version of `cardano-sl` is used in given version of ProjectX.
 * If ProjectX developer wants to change something in `cardano-sl`